Types of Knee Injuries After a Car Accident

 Your knees make it possible for you to move your legs and walk or run from one point to another.
-Should they sustain an injury in a Northwest Indiana car accident, movements that we have come to take for granted may not be possible, leaving us incapacitated, disabled and in pain.
+Should they sustain an injury in a car accident, movements that we have come to take for granted may not be possible, leaving us incapacitated, disabled and in pain.

 Knee Injuries After a Car Accident Are Common

-Knee injuries are some of the most common and serious injuries after a car crash in Indiana.
+Knee injuries are some of the most common and serious injuries after a car crash.
 This is because the lower part of the body occupies an area of the vehicle that will be deformed, compressed or destroyed, trapping the leg and knee, or exposing it to sharp debris which can easily cut into your lower limbs.
-In addition, most people over the age of 30 who are involved in Indiana car accidents have some form of natural and moderate wear and tear, making knee injuries more likely.
+In addition, most people over the age of 30 who are involved in car accidents have some form of natural and moderate wear and tear, making knee injuries more likely.

 Knee fracture – This is usually caused by the exertion of some kind of force or blunt force trauma upon one’s knee.
 This type of injury may feature bone deformities or even the knee sticking out of your skin.
 Treatment for this kind of injury involved putting the knee in a cast.